 The Company has adopted FASB ASC 360 "Property, Plant, and Equipment" ("ASC 360") for its long-lived assets.
 Pursuant to ASC 360-10-35-17, an impairment loss shall be recognized only if the carrying amount of a long-lived asset (asset group) is not recoverable and exceeds its fair value.
 The carrying amount of a long-lived asset (asset group) is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset (asset group).
-That assessment shall be based on the carrying amount of the asset (asset group) at the date it is tested for recoverability.
+That assessment shall be based on the carrying amount of a long-lived asset (asset group) at the date it is tested for recoverability.
 An impairment loss shall be measured as the amount by which the carrying amount of a long-lived asset (asset group) exceeds its fair value.
-Pursuant to ASC 360-10-35-20 if an impairment loss is recognized, the adjusted carrying amount of a long-lived asset shall be its new cost basis.
-For a depreciable long-lived asset, the new cost basis shall be depreciated (amortized) over the remaining useful life of that asset.
+Pursuant to ASC 360-10-35-20 if an impairment loss is recognized, the adjusted carrying amount of a long-lived asset, the new cost basis shall be depreciated (amortized) over the remaining useful life of that asset.
 Restoration of a previously recognized impairment loss is prohibited.